Relationship Health Learning Pathway for Organisations

 👉Start with a professional Introduction to I Matter Online Course

-Suitable for school leaders, practitioners, pastoral staff, charities, community organisations, and health professionals.
+Suitable for school leaders, practitioners, pastoral staff, charities, community organisations, and health professionals

 Limited Availability of Bursary Funding

-If you are interested in contributing to this fund or are interested in enquiring about this fund please complete the introduction and contact us
+If you are interested in enquiring about this fund please complete the introduction and contact us

 I Matter® Relationship Health Learning